Make yourself at home

 St. Vincent de Paul Society

 As a local unit of this worldwide organization of lay Catholics, our St. Ambrose SVDP volunteers follow Christ’s call to serve the poor, the suffering and the deprived – and seek to grow spiritually through this service and fellowship.
 Our men and women offer person-to-person service to individuals in need, especially those who seek help from St. Ambrose parish.
-They also assist each other in service that’s important to member – such as providing meals to the emergency family shelter, and making it easy for our parishioners to support the SVDP food pantries.
+They also make it easy for our parishioners to support the SVDP food pantries (with baskets at all Masses on the First Weekend of each month) and carry out special services such as providing food at the holidays for needy families and occasional meals to the Catholic Charities emergency family shelter.

 Summary of 2022 service through our SVDP